Dupixent Lawsuit | 2025 Latest Updates

 Damages You Can Recover

-• Medical expenses – Costs for diagnosis, treatment (chemotherapy, radiation, skin-directed therapy), and ongoing care.
+Medical Expenses: Costs for diagnosis (biopsies, imaging, lab work), cancer treatment (chemotherapy, radiation, immunotherapy, skin-directed therapy), hospitalizations, and ongoing monitoring and future medical needs.

 Statute of Limitations for Dupixent Lawsuits